lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 6.** *Nor the moon by night.* The effect of the moonlight on the eyes in tiffs country is singularly injurious...
 The moon here really strikes and affects the sight, when you sleep exposed to it, much more than the sun, a fact of which I had a very unpleasant proof one night, and took care to guard against it afterwards; indeed, the sight of a person who should sleep with his face exposed at night would soon be utterly impaired or destroyed.— *John Carne*, in *"Letters from the East,"* 1826.

 **Verse 6.** *Nor the moon by night.* In the cloudless skies of the East, where the moon shines with such exceeding clearness, its effects upon the human frame have been found most injurious.
 The inhabitants of these countries are most careful in taking precautionary measures before exposing themselves to its influence.
 Sleeping much in the open air, they are careful to cover well their heads and faces.
 It has been proved beyond a doubt that the moon smites as well as the sun, causing blindness for a time, and even distortion of the features.
 Sailors are well aware of this fact; and a naval officer relates that he has often, when Sailing between the tropics, seen the commanders of vessels waken up young men who have fallen asleep in the moonlight.
 Indeed, he witnessed more than once the effects of a moonstroke, when the mouth was drawn on one side and the sight injured for a time.
 He was of opinion that, with long exposure, the mind might become seriously affected.
-It is supposed that patients suffering under fever and other illnesses are affected by this planet, and the natives of India constantly affirm that they will either get better or worse, according to her changes.— *C.W.*, in, *"The Biblical Treasury."*
+It is supposed that patients suffering under fever and other illnesses are affected by this planet, and the natives of India constantly affirm that they will either get better or worse, according to her changes.— *C. W.*, in, *"The Biblical Treasury."*

 **Verse 7.** *The Lord shall preserve thee from all evil.* Lawyers, when they are drawing up important documents, frequently conclude with some general terms to meet any emergency which may possibly occur.
 They do this on the principle, that what is not in may be supposed to be intentionally left out.
 In order to guard against this inference, they are not content with inserting a number of particular cases; they conclude with a general statement, which includes everything, whether expressed or not.
 A similar formula is inserted here.
 It is of great Importance, that the feet of travellers be kept from sliding, as they pursue their journey.
 It is of great importance, that they be preserved from heat by day, and from cold by night.
 But other dangers await them, from which they require protection; and lest the suspicion be entertained, that no provision is made for these being surmounted, they are all introduced in the saving and comprehensive clause.
 No matter what may be their character, no matter from what quarter they may appear, no matter when they may nome, and no matter how long they may continue, the declaration covers them all.
 Divine grace changes the nature of everything it handles, and transforms everything it touches into gold.
 Afflictions are overruled for good; and the virtues of the Christian life are developed with unusual lustre.
 "The Lord shall preserve thee from all evil."— *N. Mc Michael.*

 **Verse 7.** *The Lord shall preserve thee from all evil,* etc. It is an absolute promise, there are no conditions annexed; it honours God for us simply to believe it, and rest on the Lord for the performance of it.
 As we view it, what have we to fear?
 The mouth of the Lord hath spoken it, his word is immutable.
 Jesus preserves body and soul, he is the Saviour of the body as well as of the soul.— *Samuel Eyles Pierce.*

-**Verses 7, 8.** The threefold expression, "shall keep thee...thy soul...thy going out and thy coming in, "marks the completeness of the protection vouchsafed, extending to all that the man is and that he does.— *J.J.
-Stewart Perowne.*
+**Verses 7, 8.** The threefold expression, "shall keep thee...thy soul...thy going out and thy coming in, "marks the completeness of the protection vouchsafed, extending to all that the man is and that he does.— *J. J. Stewart Perowne.*

 **Verses 7, 8.** It is of importance to mark the reason why the prophet repeats so often what he had so briefly and in one word expressed with sufficient plainness.
 Such repetition seems at first sight superfluous: but when we consider how difficult it is to correct our distrust, it will be easily perceived that he does not improperly dwell upon the commendation of the divine providence.
 How few are to be found who yield to God the honour of being a "keeper", in order to their being thence assured of their safety, and led to call upon him in the midst of their perils!
 On the contrary, even when we seem to have largely experienced what this protection of God implies, we yet instantly tremble at the noise of a leaf falling from a tree, as if God had quite forgotten us.
 Being then entangled in so many unholy misgivings, and so much inclined to distrust, we are taught from the passage that if a sentence couched in a few words does not suffice us, we should gather together whatever may be found throughout tim whole Scriptures concerning the providence of God, until this doctrine—"That God always keeps watch for us"—is deeply rooted in our hearts; so that, depending upon his guardianship alone, we may bid adieu to all the vain confidences of the world.— *John Calvin.*